Yahweasel/libav.js/README.md

 you must provide sources.
 The sources are included in the `sources/` directory of the compiled version of libav.js.

+This file is the main README for using and building libav.js, and should be sufficient for many users.
+More detail on specific concepts is provided in other
+files:

+ * (API.md)[docs/API.md] describes the libav.js-specific parts of the API.

+ * (CONFIG.md)[docs/CONFIG.md] describes the configuration system and how to create your own configuration of libav.js.

+ * (IO.md)[docs/IO.md] describes the various I/O modes provided by libav.js.

+ * (TESTS.md)[docs/TESTS.md] describes the testing framework.

 ## Using libav.js